crs4/hl7apy/docs/index.rst

 Installation
 ============

-HL7apy is platform independent and supports Python 2.7
+HL7apy is platform independent and supports Python 2.7.

-To install it get the latest release from `here <https://github.com/crs4/hl7apy>`_, extract it and launch the following command from the extracted directory
+To install it get the latest release from `here <https://github.com/crs4/hl7apy>`_ and launch the following command:

 .. code-block:: bash